 What bachelorette planners should look for

 Vehicle capacity vs. comfort.
 The single most consequential booking decision is matching the vehicle to the group size at the comfort tier the bride wants.
 A 14-passenger Mercedes Sprinter holds 14 people in forward seating with luggage capacity but loses cabin-comfort margin at full load; the same Sprinter at 10 passengers runs comfortably with room for cocktail attire, overnight bags, and the bride’s plus-one if a partner joins for the dinner leg.
-The planner should book one Sprinter for groups up to 12 and consider two coordinated Sprinters or a 20-passenger party bus for groups of 15+.
-The premium tier (NYC Luxury Sprinter, M&V’s premium configurations) trades two seats for cabin amenities, which lands the working capacity at 10-12 rather than 14; the planner should match the booking to the group size minus the cabin-amenity allowance.
+The planner should book one Sprinter for groups up to 12 and step up to a full-size party bus for groups of 15+ — which is where the dedicated party-bus specialist at #1 handles the whole group in a single celebration-configured vehicle rather than two coordinated Sprinters.
+The premium tier (NYC Luxury Sprinter) trades two seats for cabin amenities, which lands the working capacity at 10-12 rather than 14; the planner should match the booking to the group size minus the cabin-amenity allowance.

 Late-night dispatch depth.
-Per TLC fleet statistics, the city’s licensed for-hire vehicle fleet runs over 100,000 active vehicles, but the share of that fleet that actually dispatches Sprinter-tier group transport on a Saturday night is concentrated among bases with corporate-grade dispatch infrastructure.
-A base with thin overnight Sprinter capacity on a normal Tuesday will run thinner on a peak Saturday in June.
-Ask the operator at booking how many Sprinters are on dispatch on the booking date specifically; the answer should be specific and consistent with the published fleet breadth.
+Per TLC fleet statistics, the city’s licensed for-hire vehicle fleet runs over 100,000 active vehicles, but the share of that fleet that actually dispatches party-bus and Sprinter-tier group transport on a Saturday night is concentrated among bases with dedicated party-night dispatch infrastructure.
+A base with thin overnight group capacity on a normal Tuesday will run thinner on a peak Saturday in June.
+Ask the operator at booking how many party buses and Sprinters are on dispatch on the booking date specifically; the answer should be specific and consistent with the published fleet breadth.
 The National Limousine Association publishes operational guidance for member bases on peak-weekend staffing, and the bases that follow it run measurably deeper on peak Saturdays than the bases that do not.

 Vehicle inspection cadence.
 TLC-licensed for-hire vehicles undergo mandatory state safety and emissions inspection on a biannual basis at minimum, with additional commercial-vehicle inspections that go beyond the DMV baseline.
 A reputable base layers internal inspection on top of that — typical cadence is monthly cabin and exterior inspection plus pre-shift driver walkaround, with major service intervals tied to manufacturer mileage rather than the regulatory floor.
 The relevant question for a bachelorette planner is not whether the vehicle has passed its TLC inspection (it has, or it isn’t licensed) but whether the cabin is in the condition the brand promises for the bachelorette night specifically.
 Ask any operator about their internal inspection schedule.
 A base that can answer with a specific cadence is operating at a higher standard than one that can’t.